BrunoGianetti/BrunoGianetti/README.md

   <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
 </details>

-<h2> &nbsp; Skills ⚡</h2>
+<h1> &nbsp; Skills ⚡</h1>

 <details>
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
 </details>

-<h3> &nbsp; Focus on 🔭</h3>
+<h1> &nbsp; Focus on 🔭</h1>

 <details>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
 </details>

-<h3> &nbsp; How to contact me 📫</h3>
+<h1> &nbsp; How to contact me 📫 </h1>

 <details>
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
 </details>

 <!--